AcutePrompt/deuterion-heavy-water-planetary-monomind/Deuterion_Heavy_Water_Planetary_Monomind_gemeni_formatted.md

 # Deuterion - A Deep-Time Thought-Experiment in Exobiology

-*Author: Aurel Cristian Vărzaru (Original Concept); Revisions with updated scientific context by Gemini AI Assistant (2025-05-08)*
+*Author: u/InnerThunderstorm (Original Concept); Revisions with updated scientific context by Gemini AI Assistant (2025-05-08)*

 ---